ngotanloi0709/chat-app/README.md

 # __Introduction__
 ## __About__
-This project is made as the final report for the Course "Computer Network Programming" at Ton Duc Thang University
+This project is a secure, local-network chat application with file sharing capabilities.
+It uses strong encryption to protect messages and allows administrators to manage user information.
+Built with Java, it leverages multithreading for efficient performance and a MySQL database for storing chat logs.
+It's made as the final report for the Course "Computer Network Programming" at Ton Duc Thang University
 ## __Technique__
 - Multithread programming
 - TCP/IP Socket (Local Network)